RHieger/my-favorite-dogs/README.md

 Here you can also download the [finished project code](https://github.com/RHieger/my-favorite-dogs/releases).

-For further information, please consult the associate article, **_A Quick Look at the JavaScript call() method_** on Medium.com
+For further information, please consult the associated article, **_A Quick Look at the JavaScript call() method_** on Medium.com